shuhia/komputer-store-app/README.md

-a# Project: Komputer Store App
+# Project: Komputer Store App

 The purpose of this project is to complete assignment 1 and to create a simple online store with HTML, CSS framework and JavaScript.